 (g) Holding and Using Posted Collateral.

 (i) Eligibility to Hold Posted Collateral; Custodians.
-Party A and its Custodian will be entitled to hold Posted Collateral pursuant to Paragraph 6(b); provided that the following conditions applicable to it are satisfied:
+Party A will not be entitled to hold posted collateral; Party A’s Custodian will be entitled to hold Posted Collateral pursuant to Paragraph 6(b); provided that the following conditions applicable to it are satisfied:

 (1) Party A is not a Defaulting Party and Enron Corp. has a Credit Rating from S&P and the lowest Credit Rating for Enron Corp. is “BBB-” or higher by S&P.